Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/r/rocm/USER.md

 # PyTorch container user instructions

-**BETA VERSION and there are still problems with some containers.**
+**BETA VERSION, problems are possible and they may not be solved quickly.**

 The rocm container is developed by AMD specifically for LUMI and contains the necessary parts explore ROCm.
 The use is rather limited at the moment as there is no easy way to build upon an existing container on LUMI.
+However, from a shell in the container you can access both the newer ROCm version in the container and Cray PE which is hosted outside of the container, and read and write from all your regular directories.

 The EasyBuild installation with the EasyConfigs mentioned below will do two things: